Food and teeth

 This one may seem a little ironic as garlic is infamous for creating foul breath!
 However, garlic is rich in the compound allicin which prevents the activity of a wide range of bacteria that can cause an imbalance in the oral environment.
 Eating garlic is, therefore, a great way to keep the bacteria in your mouth in check.
 As for your breath?
 Well, not so much!

 Dark chocolate has a compound called CBH which has proven to harden the enamel of the teeth.
 The harder enamel on your teeth, the less susceptible they are to decay.
+In other words, dark chocolate may actually help prevent cavities!
+Remember, dark chocolate means the ones with at least 70% cacao, not sugar-laden milk chocolate.

 Cheese is great for your teeth in a variety of ways.
 It contains very high levels of calcium and phosphate which is vital for strong teeth and bones.
 Cheese also contains lactic acid which is known to prevent tooth decay and has also been known to offset discolouration from other foods such as red wine.
+It also helps balance the pH level in your mouth, meaning less harmful acid, more saliva, less bacteria growth and fewer cavities.

 Including these five foods into your diet can help you score some points for healthy teeth and gums during your next visit to the dentist!